 Sarah Bailey has recently re-discovered her inner child.
 In this piece, she shares why keeping your “child-like view of the world” is healthy for every adult – in moderation!

-Of course, as adults we do need to be grown up, and we can't always give in to that want to regress into a childlike state.
+Of course, as adults, we do need to be grown up, and we can't always give in to that urge to regress into a child-like state.

 That said, we should be aware that our inner child is there and that, at times, it is worth saying yes to them.